How to Wire a Time Switch

-Although it's sometimes confused with a timer switch—a device that simply turns off a device such as a light fixture or vent fan after a prescribed amount of running time—a time switch serves a different function.
-Time switches essentially keep track of the time of day and turn power on and off at whatever times are desired by the user.
+Although it's sometimes confused with a timer switch—something that simply turns off a device such as a light fixture after a prescribed amount of running time—a time switch serves a different function.
+Time switches essentially keep track of the time of day and turn the power on and off at whatever times are desired by the user.

-Time switches are often used for outdoor lighting, swimming pool pumps, outdoor pond pumps, water heater recirculating pumps, and other devices that need to be turned on and off at particular times of day.
+Time switches are often used for outdoor lighting, swimming pool pumps, outdoor pond pumps, water heater recirculating pumps, and other devices that need to be turned on and off at particular times of the day.

 Before You Begin: How Time Switches Work

 Traditionally, time switches have been analog devices with a rotating mechanism that makes a complete revolution every 24 hours.
 Within the mechanism, two or more "on-off" switches open and close the current flow based on however the user sets the mechanism.
 Although this kind of time switch is becoming less common for standard 120-volt circuits, it is still often used for 30-amp or 40-amp circuits, such as those that serve swimming pools or hot tub heating units.

-Today, there are digital electronic forms of time switches that operate by means of a built-in battery and a clock that keeps track of time.
+Today, there are electronic digital time switches that operate by means of a built-in battery and a clock that keeps track of time.
 These switches are programmable and can turn the current flow on and off multiple times during the day.
 They can even be programmed to allow for different on-off cycles for different days of the week.
 These switches are commonly used on standard 120-volt household circuits.

 Anatomy of a Mechanical Time Switch

-The time is set by lifting up on the timer dial and turning it to the proper time, then making the necessary adjustments to pegs or levers that control the on-off cycles.
-When power is applied to the time switch, the motorized dial will keep time, just like a clock or watch.
+The time is set by lifting up on the timer dial and turning it to the current time, then making the necessary adjustments to pegs or levers that control the on-off cycles.
+When power is applied to the time switch, the motorized dial will turn and keep time, just like a clock or watch.

 The mechanical time switch is wired into a circuit much like a small appliance circuit, with an incoming electrical (LINE) cable connected to screw terminals on the switch, and the outgoing power cable connected to LOAD terminals.